Drug Detox Program & Withdrawal Management

 - Depressed mood

 - Increased appetite

 - Poor appetite

 - Increased blood pressure

 Withdrawal management cannot be considered as a stand-alone treatment for substance abuse; rather, it is a crucial part of the overall management of substance use disorder.
-Most withdrawal management facilities offer more definitive treatment options such as opioid agonist therapy for opioid dependence and alcohol relapse prevention medications for alcohol dependence.
 In general, withdrawal management facilities provide medical assistance to patients of substance use disorder through close supervision and access to pharmacological options in order to prevent complications of withdrawal.